confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/gcp/README.md

 ```

 > [!NOTE]
-> When using GKE, ensure the worker nodes have the appropriate labels configured:
+> When using GKE, ensure the worker nodes have the following label configured:
-> * node-role.kubernetes.io/worker=""
 > * node.kubernetes.io/worker=""

 ### Deploy the CoCo operator